Fix for java.lang.UnsupportedClassVersionError in Java

 Java HotSpot(TM) 64-Bit Server VM 18.3 (build 10.0.2+13, mixed mode)

-Both have different versions.
+In this case, both have different versions.

-Once the same version is set, compile again and run the code.
+To resolve, upgrade either JDK or JRE to the same version.
+Once the same version is set, recompile and run the code.
+This error may occur due to:

 This error comes in eclipse as well as command line

-Fix for UnsupportedClassVersionError error in eclipse
+Fix for UnsupportedClassVersionError Error in Eclipse

 When you run java code, First change your project settings point to JDK, Next set the java compiler to a specific java version.
 Here are steps